Are there any laws I need to be concerned with if I'm showing a film or movie at my event?

 - Also, there are occasions when a film distributor may grant you copyright permission to show a (often an educational or political) movie directly.

-- If this is the case, you must provide evidence (typically an email from the film distributor) to Emily Perl or Christine Krieger for their approval.
+- If this is the case, you must provide evidence (typically an email from the film distributor) to Aisha for her approval.

 So, what do I need to remember when showing a video?